-Remove from the water and let the last of the droplets run off.
+Remove from the water and let the last of the water droplets run off.

 Sprinkle flour over both sides of the cheese evenly.

-When both slices of cheese have been sprinkled with water and flour, then set aside whilst you heat one tbsp of oil into a frying pan over a medium heat.
+When both slices of cheese have been sprinkled with water and flour, then set aside whilst you heat 1 tbsp of oil into a frying pan over a medium heat.

 Before the oil begins to smoke, introduce both slices to the pan.

-Using your own judgement here, flip the cheese over once it is golden brown on one side and bubbles begin to appear at the surface.
+Using your own judgement here, flip the cheese over once it is golden brown on one side and bubbles start to appear at the surface.

-Remove from the pan and pop on a plate, squeeze over a little lemon juice then get stuck in!
+Remove from the pan and pop onto a plate, squeeze over a little lemon juice and then get stuck in!